 Storage

-The volume of data and information involved in many of the aforementioned uses will be considerable.
+The volume of data and information involved in many cases will be considerable.
 Given that many of these uses also require access to archive or historic data and information, consideration should be given to providing adequate capacity for retaining and archiving these records.

 Some formats are well-suited for transfer and sharing of data and maritime information whereas some formats are more suited for long term archiving of data.
 (Sec 5.2.2 Common formats gives example of common data formats)